CHARLOTTE LUND PRODUCTIONS

 BrumYODO

-Charlotte is currently working with Birmingham based CIC, BrumYODO to produce a series of online events to re imagine how to create spaces for people to talk about death and dying.
+Charlotte worked with Birmingham based CIC, BrumYODO to produce a series of online events during 2020 to re imagine how to create spaces for people to talk about death and dying.

 BrumYODO is a growing group of artists, undertakers, food artists, hospices, palliative care professionals & others whose aim is to help the people of Birmingham (and nationwide) to have more open and honest conversations about Death & Dying through creative and cultural events, festivals, debates, workshops and social media.
 Their annual festival, A Matter of Life and Death, programmes literary events, music, spoken word, theatre and visual art events across Birmingham during the month of May.